4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ##### **_Ultimately_**

-A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment, and this module made creating and managing these connections much simpler.
+A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment, and this module makes creating and managing these connections much simpler and more readily available.